MicrosoftDocs/biztalk-docs/biztalk/technical-guides/appendix-b-hyper-v-architecture-and-feature-overview.md

     -   **Both 32-bit and 64-bit guest operating system support** – Hyper-V provides broad support for simultaneously running different types of operating systems, including 32-bit and 64-bit systems across different server platforms, such as Windows, Linux®, and others.

-7.  **Proven track record** - Key Microsoft Web sites MSDN ([http://msdn.microsoft.com](http://go.microsoft.com/fwlink/?LinkId=122019)) and TechNet ([http://technet.microsoft.com](http://go.microsoft.com/fwlink/?LinkID=64380)) are hosted in Hyper-V environments.

 8.  **Comprehensive product support** – Because Microsoft enterprise applications (such as Exchange Server and SQL Server) are fully tested running in Hyper-V, Microsoft provides code fix support for these applications when deployed and run in a Hyper-V environment.

 9. **Scalability** – Additional processing power, network bandwidth, and storage capacity can be accomplished quickly and easily by apportioning additional available resources from the host computer to the guest virtual machine(s).
 This may require that the host computer is upgraded or that the guest virtual machines are moved to a more capable host computer.

- For more in depth information about the benefits of leveraging virtualization technology provided with Hyper-V, see    [Virtualization Benefits](http://go.microsoft.com/fwlink/?LinkID=202419) of [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)].
+ For more in depth information about the benefits of leveraging virtualization technology provided with Hyper-V, see the [Hyper-V Technology Overview](https://docs.microsoft.com/windows-server/virtualization/hyper-v/hyper-v-technology-overview).

-## Disadvantages of Hyper-V
+## Disadvantages
  Some disadvantages of running enterprise-level solutions in a Hyper-V virtualized environment may include:

 -   **Hardware requirements –** Due to the demands of server consolidation, Hyper-V virtual machines tend to consume more CPU and memory, and require greater disk I/O bandwidth than physical servers with comparable computing loads.
-Because the Hyper-V server role is only available for 64-bit and all editions of Windows Server 2008 R2 are 64-bit only, the physical hardware must support hardware assisted virtualization.
+Because the Hyper-V server role is only available for 64-bit and all editions of Windows Server are 64-bit only, the physical hardware must support hardware assisted virtualization.
 This means the processor must be compatible with Intel VT or AMD Virtualization (AMD-V) technology, the system BIOS must support Data Execution Prevention (DEP), and DEP must be enabled.

 -   **Software requirements –** While most Microsoft software is supported running on Hyper-V virtual machines, some Microsoft software is still in the process of being tested to ensure compatibility with a Hyper-V virtualized environment.
-For example, most Microsoft enterprise level applications either support running on Hyper-V or are in the process of being tested for support on Hyper-V. All versions of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] since [!INCLUDE[btsBizTalkServer2004](../includes/btsbiztalkserver2004-md.md)] are supported running on Hyper-V. For more information on the supportability of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] and [!INCLUDE[btsSQLServerNoVersion](../includes/btssqlservernoversion-md.md)] on Hyper-V, see [Appendix C: BizTalk Server and SQL Server Hyper-V Supportability](../technical-guides/appendix-c-biztalk-server-and-sql-server-hyper-v-supportability.md).
+For example, most Microsoft enterprise level applications either support running on Hyper-V or are in the process of being tested for support on Hyper-V. For more information on the supportability of BizTalk Server and SQL Server on Hyper-V, see [Appendix C: BizTalk Server and SQL Server Hyper-V Supportability](../technical-guides/appendix-c-biztalk-server-and-sql-server-hyper-v-supportability.md).